nodejitsu/handbook/content/features/index.md

 If, for example, you owned `mydomain.com` and wanted secure connections, all you need are your .pem and .key files!

-*Note: This feature is not exposed through our API or other tools at this time.
+*Note: This feature is only available to users with business plans.
-If you need this feature, please contact support at [support@nodejitsu.com](email:support@nodejitsu.com).*
+If you need help with this feature, please contact support at [support@nodejitsu.com](email:support@nodejitsu.com).*

 [meta:title]: <> (Platform Features)